alxarch/node-ish/README.md

-shimphjs
+node-ish
 ========

-Shim module for phantomjs
+Hackish shim module for phantomjs.

+Main goal is to be able to reuse node modules in phantomjs.